berserkware/waffleweb/docs/How-To-Guides/Templating.rst

 	<h1>{{ getRelativeUrl('news:article', id=1234, name='Something happend!') }}</h1>

-You can add your own custom template functions by creating a file called "settings.py" and adding a dictionary named "TEMPLATE_FUNCTIONS" with the names of the functions and the functions themselves.
+You can add your own custom template functions by adding a value named "TEMPLATE_RENDERER" to your apps settings.

 .. code-block:: python

-	TEMPLATE_FUNCTIONS = {'func1': func1, 'func2': func2}
+    yourApp.settings['TEMPLATE_FUNCTIONS'] = {'func1': func1, 'func2': func2}

 This only work when using the default rendering functions.

 Adding Your Own Template Renderer .................................

 Adding your own template renderer is easy.
-All you have to is create a file called "settings.py" and add a variable called "TEMPLATE_RENDERER".
+All you need to do is add a value named "TEMPLATE_RENDERER" to your apps settings.

 .. code-block:: python

-	TEMPLATE_RENDERER = renderer
+	yourApp.settings['TEMPLATE_RENDERER'] = yourRenderingFunction

 Your template renderer must take a file path and the context (variables) for the template.
 It must return a string of the rendered template.